-- Use Minnesota Form M1 for the prior year as a worksheet.
-Enter the federal taxable income you calculated in Step 1 on line 1 of your Form M1 worksheet.
+- Enter the federal taxable income you calculated in Step 1 on line 1 of Form M1.

 - Divide the amount you owe by four to get each payment.
 If you choose to pay the entire amount at one time, your payment is due April 15.

-If your income, deductions, exemptions, or credits change during the year or if there are tax law changes, you may need to adjust your estimated payment amounts.
+You may need to adjust your estimated payment amounts if your income, deductions, exemptions, or credits change during the year, or if there are tax law changes.

 When are Estimated Tax Payments Due?

-Estimated tax payments are due four times a year, as shown in the table below.
+For most people, estimated tax payments are due four times a year:

 |Jan.
 1 through March 31